By Taqdir Kaur Bhandal

 On October 20, 2018, eligible voters in Vancouver will elect 10 councillors and one mayor who make up city council, seven parks board commissioners, and nine school board trustees.
 If you choose more than the set number of candidates for each position your vote will not count, so be sure to only select the maximum amount or less.

 There are several sources available online where you can find out how and who can vote.
 The ballot will be giant and for the first time ever, not in alphabetical order.
-The most informed voters will have to memorize 27 names—phones or cheat sheets are not allowed at the voting booth.
+The most informed voters will have to memorize 27 names but cheat sheets are allowed at the voting booth.

 Excitingly, candidates running for all positions have dynamic intersectional identities that range across ethnocultural background, sex, gender, sexuality, ability, age, and political party affiliation.
 While there have been no shortage of diverse candidates in the past, the at-large voting system in Vancouver makes it difficult for people who experience various marginalized identities to win.